The Library offers access to eBooks from the following sources:

 How to access: At the above website, click "Login" and enter your 14-digit Sunnyvale Library card number and PIN.
 Accept the terms and click "Login."
 Visit the 3M website for help getting started on your device.

 Print material delivered in a digital format!
 Easily cross-search hundreds of reference titles and encyclopedias with content for children and adults in subjects like science, art, and hobbies like cooking and gardening.

 Borrow eBooks from a growing collection of mainly 20th Century titles.
 Each title can be borrowed by one patron at a time, and can be read in a web browser or in PDF or ePUB format and transferred to most popular eBook reading devices.
 A small number of titles are available in Kindle format.
-Any visitor to Open Library can create a free account and access a collection of approximately 10,000 titles, but participating library members (including Sunnyvale Library) have access to nearly 100,000 titles.
+Visitors to Open Library can create a free account and access a growing collection of approximately 200,000 titles.
 Open Library is a project of the Internet Archive, a non-profit project attempting to build an Internet Library.

 How to access: Visit the Open Library and register for a free Open Library account using the "Sign up" link.
 For specific instructions on reading, borrowing, or transferring books to an eBook reader, view the Frequently Asked Questions under 'About Us'.

 EBSCOhost eBook Collection (formerly NetLibrary) contains thousands of titles to read online, covering topics like business and careers, computers, literature, mathematics, research, science, test preparation, and much more.